hashgraph/hedera-improvement-proposal/HIP/hip-0000-Wallet Connect Standard.md

 ## Security Implications

+Clients are responsible for locally signing transactions.
+At no point are private keys ever shared or revealed to the Server.
+This is the main purpose of this protocol.
+Because no sensitive account data is shared, account security through this protocol is maintained.

+On the other hand, there are many considerations which developers should take into account when implementing this protocol into their applications:

+Nothing can be done about a Server (intentionally or not) generating an incorrect transaction.
+A malicious Server can generate a transaction that is different than what the user is expecting.
+This protocol assumes that the Client properly unpackages the transactions that it receives and displays the information in a readable, clear manner to the user for their review, and that the User is given accurate information and a clear indication of what action they are approving by signing the transaction.

 The permissions schema referenced below in the Open Issues section would provide more robust security for users.

 ## How to Teach This